-Richard has been a participant in numerous festivals such as the Bard Music Festival of the Hamptons, Apple Hill Center for Chamber Music, the Cornell International Chamber Music Festival Mayfest, Skaneateles Festival, Garth Newel Music Festival in Warm Springs, VA, and the Klasik Keyifler Music Festival in Cappadocia, Turkey.
+Richard has been a participant in numerous festivals such as the Bard Music Festival of the Hamptons, Apple Hill Center for Chamber Music, the Cornell International Chamber Music Festival Mayfest, Skaneateles Festival, Garth Newel Music Festival in Warm Springs, VA, Bennington Chamber Music Conference, and the Klasik Keyifler Music Festival in Cappadocia, Turkey.
 His chamber music experience includes collaborations with such diverse groups as the Zephyros and Sylvan Wind Quintets, Atlantic, Tetraktys, and Arianna String Quartets, Composers Concordance, Guild Trio, Mother Mallard, and the Young Composer’s Collective in Seattle.
 He has performed in Weill Recital Hall, Carnegie Hall, Merkin Hall, The Kitchen, Miller Theater, Spivey Hall, the Smithsonian Institution, as well as at the American Academies in Rome and Berlin, Netherlands' De Lakenhal, and the Temple of Apollo in Turkey.
 He jointly founded the Ithaca College Contemporary Ensemble, a student/faculty new music ensemble at Ithaca College.
 With them he made his conducting debut at Glinka Hall in St. Petersburg, Russia.

-Richard is a contributing author to The Clarinet magazine and has also recorded for Newport Classic, Koch International Classics, and Mark Records.
 He studied at Ithaca College, Michigan State University, and SUNY Stony Brook, as well as the Aspen Music Festival, National Repertory Orchestra and the Stockhausen Courses, Kürten.
 His teachers have included Anthony Coelho, Michael Galván, Joaquin Valdepeñas, John McCaw, Georgina Dobrée, Dr. Elsa Ludewig-Verdehr and Charles Neidich.